enev13/kazandb/README.md

 # kazandb

-KazanDB is a simple Redis server written in Python
+KazanDB is a simple Redis server written in Python, named after the famous Turkish dessert.